 Room #: Vesey

-R&D managers in the Federal government are responsible for the performance of their divisions and they not only need to be aware of current evaluation methods they also should be able to choose the most appropriate ones for strategic planning and continuous improvement.
+R&D managers in the U.S. Federal Government are responsible for the performance of their divisions.
+They not only need to be aware of current evaluation methods, they also should be able to choose the most appropriate ones for strategic planning and continuous improvement.
 Considering that in 2018 nearly $553 Billion, or 2.8% of the GDP, is spent on R&D in USA, the selection and use of—not just one—but a portfolio of evaluation methods is of paramount importance.

-R&D program managers need to know if their R&D activities are done right, focused on the right research areas, created knowledge that generated additional benefits to the nation, stimulated collaborations that affected the nation’s R&D capabilities, and if initiatives have been and will be beneficial.
+R&D program managers need to know if their R&D activities are done right, are focused on the right research areas and create knowledge that generated additional benefits to the nation and stimulated collaborations that affected our R&D capabilities.
 The more R&D managers can show that they offer value for the money, the more credible the case for increased resources become.